begin-theadventure/lutris-scripts/lutris-scripts/Northstar/Origin/Readme.md

 2. Choose "Install from a local install [script](https://github.com/begin-theadventure/lutris-scripts/releases/download/Northstar/northstar-client-origin.json)" and open it.

+    Remember to install Origin first, and the patch afterward.

     After successful installation, click Launch.

 3. Changing settings to save resources and other stuff (not necessary).